GoldenEye: Source: Development

 Development of GoldenEye: Source began in 2005, led by founder Nicholas "Nickster" Bishop.
 The alpha version of the game was released on December 26, 2005.
 After years in beta the first official version was released on December 10, 2010.
-The team continued to work on the mod to this day in dedication of Bishop's memory (Bishop died in 2006), with version 5.0 being released on August 12, 2016.
+The team has continued to work on the mod to this day in dedication of Bishop's memory (Bishop died in 2006), with version 5.0 being released on August 12, 2016.

 The 2016 version 5.0 went viral on social media shortly after launch, prompting several thousand new players to actively play the mod for several months.
-While activity in the game's servers died down over time, several hundred players who discovered the game from the 2016 release significantly expanded the previously existing community to maintain a consistently active playerbase that continues to persist as of 2019.
+While activity in the game's servers died down over time, several hundred players who discovered the game from the 2016 release significantly expanded the previously existing community to maintain a consistently active playerbase that continues to persist as of 2024.
 According to the mod's developers, version 5.1 is currently in active development, which will feature tweaks to level design, sound and graphics improvements, and improved skins for some weapons, such as the AR33 assault rifle.